Karamouche/Karamouche/README.md

 <p align='center'>
 Hello there 😁
-I am currently an Engineer Student in Paris!<br />
+I am currently an ML Engineer Student in Paris!<br />
-Look my profile to discover more about my projects 💻
+Look at my profile to discover more about my projects 💻
 </p>

 ## Technology Stack 🧳